Penrose-Library/PenroseLibrary-Web/content/pages/accessibility-information.md

 The Whitman College and Northwest Archives is located on the first floor, one floor below the main floor and accessible via either stairwell or the elevator.
 The archives is open [by appointment only](https://wcna.youcanbook.me/) Monday through Friday, 9 am – 12pm, 1 pm - 4 pm.
 If you have any accommodations you’d like us to know about, please include them in your appointment request.

+## Penrose Social Story

+The [Penrose Library Social Story](<https://works.whitman.edu/socialstory >) \[link opens a PDF] is a guide with pictures and descriptions of our physical spaces and resources.
+It serves as a pre-visit guide if you are nervous or hesitant about the library.
+Traditionally created for people who are neurodivergent, social stories aid any patron who would like to know what to expect before heading our way.

 ## Study Spaces

 Penrose has a variety of spaces conducive to different needs.
 There are group and single study rooms available on a first-come, first-serve basis via key check-out at the Circulation Desk.
 These are prioritized for students and are checked out for 3 hours, with one additional 3 hour renewal available.
 When classes are not in session, such as over the summer break, these spaces are unlocked and available for anyone to use.